yegor256/blog/_posts/2014/oct/2014-10-20-how-we-write-product-vision.md

 but it's clear that a user will have four main features available.
 All other features will be similar to those.

-{% quote If you can't fit all features into 2-3 lines, reconsider your understanding of the product %}
+{% quote If you can't fit all features into 2-3 lines, reconsider your understanding of the product. %}

 Twitter is a multi-billion dollar business with a multi-million dollar product.
 However, we managed to explain its key features in just two